| Favourite Photographic Locations

 departing from Southampton, but you will need a telephoto lens.
 The sunlight is

-on the correct side here for photographs for all of the day.
+on the correct side here for photographs for most of the day after 10am.
 Hythe Pier is the

 departure point for the Hythe-Southampton